Check in/out: For 7 night packages check in is Saturday @ 5pm, Check out is Saturday @ 10am.

 Reschedules: We will gladly reschedule your stay at no charge if you change your original reservation six months (or more) before your arrival date (subject to availability).
 If you change dates between six months & 75 days prior to arrival the fee to reschedule is $700.
 Reschedules made fewer than 75 days prior to occupancy are subject to a fee of $1700.
 Note: Reschedules must be made into the Green Season only (Apr-Nov) and might require an additional fee to extend your trip certificate's validity date.

 Transfers: You may transfer a donated trip (featuring the condo only) to another party at the following fees: Into Green Season: $400.
-Into High Season: $1100.
+Into Peak Season: $1100.
+If you have an existing reservation, the transferred trip must be for the same week.

 Extensions/Upgrades: Fees to extend or upgrade donated trips (condo only):